 Many of the existing charge balancing techniques utilizing inductors as the charge storage unit require the use of a voltage sensing system to set the control system switching accordingly.
 This thesis introduces a new flyback-based converter to transfer energy between storage units; by placing a diode in series with the input to the converter, the need for a voltage sensing network is removed.
 This comes at the expense of a slight drop in efficiency and a change in the operating characteristics near the equalized voltage state.
 Analytical study near the equalization point is presented and simulation results are used to verify expected operational characteristics"--Abstract, page iii.

 ix, 63 pages

 © 2006 Andrew Christian Baughman, All rights reserved.

 Link to Catalog Record

-Full-text not available: Request this publication directly from Missouri S&T Library or contact your local library.http://laurel.lso.missouri.edu/record=b5795683~S5
+Electronic access to the full-text of this document is restricted to Missouri S&T users.
+Otherwise, request this publication directly from Missouri S&T Library or contact your local library.http://merlin.lib.umsystem.edu/record=b5795683~S5